Abhi-Sen/BankAPI_DRF/README.md

     The assignment was completed in total 10 hours.
 Given that I have given few hours per day.

 Challenges faced:
-  1. Tried running the unit tests via terminal but got stuck.
-Here is what I have tried:
+  1. Here is what I have tried:
       a. export DJANGO_SETTINGS_MODULE=BankAPI.settings
       b.  python -m unittest discover